The party food to order for New Year’s Eve and any other post-Christmas celebrations

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The party food to order for New Year’s Eve and any other post-Christmas celebrations
+The party food to order for every type of celebration, from Aldi to M&S

 There’s one final festive feast of 2022 to get ready for